Guam Guard State Partnership Program holds inaugural event in Palau

 |0

-This work, Guam Guard State Partnership Program holds inaugural event in Palau [Image 3 of 3], by Mark Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guam Guard State Partnership Program holds inaugural event in Palau, by Mark Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.